13 day itinerary for foodies and design lovers

 Day 6: Sydney

 From Town Hall station in the city centre it's a three minute train ride to Central Station, where you can walk The Goods Line across Sydney's Chinatown to the Powerhouse Museum in Ultimo.
 At the Powerhouse you'll find 20th century design objects, furnishings, inventions and contemporary art pieces side by side in a fascinating and diverse collection.
 Lunch can be had at Lotus Story - a converted warehouse where you can tuck into Vietnamese banh mi and rice paper rolls, or instead walk to Spice Alley for a selection of Asian street food vendors.
-Spend the afternoon strolling through nearby Surry Hills in stores that combine design and retail to beautiful effect: visit The Minimalist, Vampt Vintage Design and Clickon Furniture, and stop for a caffeine and art fix at Saint Cloche.
+Spend the afternoon strolling through nearby Surry Hills in stores that combine design and retail to beautiful effect: visit The Minimalist, Vampt Vintage Design and Trit furniture, and stop for a caffeine and art fix at Saint Cloche.
 Then it's off to Sydney's only wood fire-driven restaurant, Firedoor, in the back streets of Surry Hills, with a menu that changes daily and is entirely fuelled by fire.

 Day 7: Sydney